-The clue is in the Q(ueensland) when it comes to this holy grail of coffee and speaks to the local charm that comes with your cuppa at this Northside brewhouse.
+The clue is in the Q(ueensland) when it comes to this holy grail of coffee and speaks to the local charm that comes with your cuppa at the northside brewhouse.
 Their brew is organic and fair trade, dishing up a range of international blends worthy of a very large blackboard menu.

-Located in the backstreets of Stafford in Brisbane’s northern suburbs, what this warehouse lacks in street appeal, it makes up with serious coffee culture inside.
-You’ll find the likes of bagels, banana bread and protein balls on the menu if you’re looking for a sweet treat too.
+Located in the backstreets of Stafford, what this warehouse lacks in street appeal it makes up with serious coffee culture inside.
+You’ll find the likes of house-baked bagels and sourdough sandwiches on the menu if you’re looking for a side of food too.

 You could put your return visit down to deja-brew, but a better guess is that you’ll be hooked on this roaster’s fruity flavours.

-Day Made’s squeaky-clean minimalist interiors are a stark departure from the trendy hipster/alternative/triple-J-playing/Birkenstock-loving cafes that dominate much of the Brisbane coffee scene.
+Coffee Supreme’s squeaky-clean minimalist interiors are a stark departure from the trendy hipster/alternative/Triple-J-playing/Birkenstock-loving cafes that dominate much of the Brisbane coffee scene.
 And in minimalism, we trust.

-Tucked away in a corner of Wooloongabba, coffee is the hero of this cafe, which has a menu that happily plays a supporting role.
-Think: four cheese toast, scrambled eggs and ash-baked porridge and a glass cabinet of happiness including a jam doughnut that dominates their Instagram feed.
+Tucked away in a corner of Woolloongabba, coffee is the hero of this cafe, which has a food menu that happily plays a supporting role.
+Think: loaded croissants and toasties, and delicious baked goods that dominate their counter daily.